Pokecord-Official/Pokecord-Guide/admins/toolkitStructure.md

 Both ruletypes and modes can have filters.
 Filter values are case sensitive and require specific delimiters.
 Mode filters are optional and can be left unchanged.
 :::tip
-Some pokemon species have special characters in their names.
-The [/info](../commands/info.html) command can be used to get the exact species name of the pokemon.
+Some Pokémon species have special characters in their names.
+The [/info](../commands/info.html) command can be used to get the exact species name of the Pokémon.
 :::
 :::details Filter Schema
 - Values in `types`, `species` and `abilities` use title case and each word is separated by a space.